uhd-urz/elAPI/README.md

 ### `GET` requests

-We can request an overview of running eLabFTW server.
+Request an overview of running eLabFTW server:

 ```shell
 $ elapi get info -F yml
 # Here -F (or --format) defines the output format
 ```

-We can request a list o all active experiments and export it to a `JSON` file.
+You can request a list o all active experiments and export it to a `JSON` file.

 ```shell
 $ elapi get experiments --export ~/Downoads/experiments.json